benjamin-swain/nn_data_plugin/README.md

 ### Prerequisites

 You will need to download Bakkes Mod from [here](https://bakkesmod.com/download.php), unzip the folder, and run BakkesMod.exe.
+This will create a bakkesmod folder located at `{STEAM INSTALLATION FOLDER}\steamapps\common\rocketleague\Binaries\Win32\bakkesmod\`

 ### Installing

-1. Add nn_data_plugin to Bakkes Mod:

-After running BakkesMod.exe, download nn_data_plugin.dll from this github repo and place it in the folder {STEAM INSTALLATION FOLDER}\steamapps\common\rocketleague\Binaries\Win32\bakkesmod\plugins
+After running BakkesMod.exe, download nn_data_plugin.dll from this github repo and place it in the folder `bakkesmod\plugins\`

-2. Set the plugin to run on Rocket League startup:

-Open plugins.cfg located at {STEAM INSTALLATION FOLDER}\steamapps\common\rocketleague\Binaries\Win32\bakkesmod\cfg\plugins.cfg and add the following line:
+Open plugins.cfg located at `bakkesmod\cfg\plugins.cfg` in a text editor and add the following line at the bottom and save:

 ```
 nn_data_plugin